In-Office Allergy Services

 Not only WHAT the patient is allergic to, but the SEVERITY of their reaction

-40 environmental, 28 food allergens and total IgE
+72 environmental, 46 food allergens, stinging insects, latex, penicillin, and total IgE

 Any results class 3 or higher indicates the patient will benefit from immunotherapy